 Did I miss any questions or concerns?

-Sales discovery questions to help you close the sale:
+Sales discovery questions to help move prospects to the qualified lead stage:

 What are the next steps to move forward?

-Are there any other decision-makers that should be involved?
+Are there any other decision-makers/stakeholders that should be involved?

 Any foreseeable obstacles to doing business together?